We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 12 Million reviews from our community of travelers.

 Your booking is guaranteed and we don't charge any booking fees.

-If you are looking for a place to rest, organize your day to day activities and meet nice people from all over the world, Casa Bermejo is your place....
+If you are looking for a place to rest, organize your day to day activities and meet nice people from all over the world, Bermejo Hostel is your place....
 More...

 On the Baja Peninsula, La Paz is Mexico’s undiscovered seaside city.
 It offers a slice of laid-back Mexican culture with its pretty plazas lined with colonial architecture, a thriving local art scene and colourful markets.
 Thanks to its position on the warm, shallow waters of the Sea of Cortez, the city is a launching pad to some incredible snorkelling and kayaking adventures alongside sea lions and whale sharks.